uchicago-computation-workshop/Fall2021/fall2021mixer/README.md

 <p class=footertext2>

 **Attendance**: The presentation will be held in Rm 142 of 1155 East 60th St. MACSS students who have a last name starting with A through L (Group 1) are required to attend this week's presentation in-person.
 The rest of MACSS students (Group 2) and all other attendees will need to join the meeting via Zoom.
+(A link will be provided in a follow-up email.)
 Students in Group 2 are expected to show up in-person next week.
 </p>

 <p class=footertext2>